 7. Leverage Fuel Data Analytics

 Data is your best friend when it comes to fuel management.
 By analyzing fuel usage patterns, you can identify inefficiencies and make data-driven decisions to improve fuel efficiency.
+A good fleet management system should provide:- Real-time fuel consumption reports

 - Alerts for unusual fuel spending